now-examples/basics/emberjs/README.md

 ### Getting started with Ember

-Start a new Gatsby project using:
+Start a new Ember project using:

 ```
 npx ember new hello-word